Championchess/phy-sd/README.md

 # What Does Stable Diffusion Know about the 3D Scene?
+A General Protocol to Probe Large Vision Models for 3D Physical Understanding

-This is the official implementation of 2024 paper "What Does Stable Diffusion Know about the 3D Scene" by <a href="https://championchess.github.io/" target="_blank">Guanqi Zhan</a>, <a href="https://chuanxiaz.com" target="_blank">Chuanxia Zheng</a>, <a href="https://weidixie.github.io/" target="_blank">Weidi Xie</a>, and <a href="https://scholar.google.com/citations?user=UZ5wscMAAAAJ&hl=en" target="_blank">Andrew Zisserman</a>, including the datasets about different physical properties introduced in the paper.
+This is the official implementation of the NeurIPS 2024 paper "What Does Stable Diffusion Know about the 3D Scene?
+A General Protocol to Probe Large Vision Models for 3D Physical Understanding" by <a href="https://www.robots.ox.ac.uk/~guanqi/" target="_blank">Guanqi Zhan</a>, <a href="https://chuanxiaz.com" target="_blank">Chuanxia Zheng</a>, <a href="https://weidixie.github.io/" target="_blank">Weidi Xie</a>, and <a href="https://scholar.google.com/citations?user=UZ5wscMAAAAJ&hl=en" target="_blank">Andrew Zisserman</a>, including the dataset about the physical property introduced in the paper.

 ![image1](./images/1.png)